rootedbible/rooted-landing/README.md

 # rooted-landing
-The Rooted Landing Page Website
+This is the Rooted Landing Page Website